Solanum huaylasense

 Solanum huaylasense is a species of plant (wild tomato) in the family Solanaceae.
 It is endemic to Peru.

 Description

 It is a sprawling perennial herb, woody at the base, the herb being up to 1 m or more in diameter and up to 1m tall.
-Its stem diameter ranges between 7 and 10 mm at the base, not hollow in age, green, minutely puberulent with simple, uniseriate, stiff 1–2-celled trichomes.
+Its stem diameter ranges between 7 and 10 mm at the base, not hollow in age, green, minutely puberulent with simple, uniseriate, stiff 1–2-celled trichomes.It is a sprawling perennial herb, woody at the base, growing up to 1 m tall and up to 1 m in diameter.
 Sympodial units are 2-foliate (sometimes 3-foliate); internodes between 2 and 6 cm.
 Its leaves are interrupted imparipinnate, bright green, minutely pubescent with stiff simple uniseriate trichomes like those of the stems.